top of page

 Tony Hawk 2 Dreamcast

-Tony Hawk's Pro Skater 2 for Sega Dreamcast
+Tony Hawk's Pro Skater 2 on Sega Dreamcast

-Pro Skater turned '90s gamers into posers overnight.
-The sequel stuck the landing by adding manuals to open up combos, a character creator and the unprecedented unlockable guest skater Spider-Man, complete with his four best costumes.
+Pro Skater turned '90s gamers into poseurs overnight.
+The sequel stuck the landing by adding manuals to greatly open up combos, a character creator and the unprecedented unlockable guest skater Spider-Man, complete with his four best costumes and epic special moves.

 Release: Apr 19, 2001